 Please keep in mind that while you are studying abroad, your studies at the University of Tartu are still in progress and any courses you take abroad are counted toward your curriculum at UT.
-The general rules for all aspects of studying abroad (the number of credits to be taken, etc.) are established at the university-wide level (by the Study Regulations document).
+The general rules for all aspects of studying abroad (the number of credits to be taken, etc.) are established at the university-wide level.

 Before the beginning of your studies abroad, you must conclude a learning agreement in which the University of Tartu and the receiving university will confirm the suitability of the courses that you have chosen to take while abroad.
 This signed three-party agreement must be formalized at the latest before the beginning of your studies abroad.
 However, many universities ask for the signed learning agreement already during the application process.
 On the basis of the three-party learning agreement (signed by you, the host university, and your academic unit's contact person for learning agreements), your status in the SIS will be changed to reflect the fact that you are studying abroad.

 Be sure you understand the process for coordinating your course selection with your department and with the host university, and remember that your learning agreement must be accompanied by a study plan and a decision from the University of Tartu's VÕTA (RPL - Recognition of Prior Learning) Committee.
 The learning agreement can be signed only after the study plan has been approved.
-For more information on these steps, see here.
+Find more information about the Learning Agreement

 Before heading abroad, find out whether you will be able to get a spot in a student dormitory or if you will have to make your own housing arrangements.
 Reserving a spot in a dormitory usually requires sending in an application before a certain deadline and/or paying a deposit/application fee.
 Even if the university you are going to does not provide student housing, they may be able to offer you tips on how to find a place to live on your own.
 While you may use your Erasmus scholarship to pay for housing, it is not directly paid for by the programme, so be sure you have a good idea of your monthly costs.
 Do not hesitate to ask the receiving university for information or assistance.